waleedlugod/obsidian_notes/Ateneo/Year 2/Sem 2/HISTO 12/A Nation of Contradictions/How revolutionary was the Philippine Revolution.md

 Rail workers, tobacco workers, and domestic servants fought for their rights.
 Pensacola brothers in Zambales: "it was time for the rich to become poor,and the poor to be rich."
 Peasants groups attacked government offices and burned documents; harassed and attacked tax collectors; squatted on hacienda lands; and set up communes such as the Guardia de Honor or the Santa Iglesia around Pangasinan, Tarlac, and Pampanga.
 Some groups formed new katipunans in the mountains of Sierra Madre, like Macario Sakay.
-Suviving meant raiding surrounding haciendas for supplies.
+Surviving meant raiding surrounding haciendas for supplies.
 These groups were seen as a threat to the Republic.

 ## Different leadership, same ideals